RAMBotsCSU/deployment/README.md

 # RamBOTs Final Repo

-This is the official CSU RAMBots Source repository, consisting of programs currently deployed on the robot.
+This is the official CSU RAMBots Final repository, consisting of programs currently deployed on the robot.
 Visit us at our [website](https://projects-web.engr.colostate.edu/ece-sr-design/AY22/RamBOTs).

 Based on OpenDogV3 by James Bruton.
 Original repository can be found [here](https://github.com/XRobots/openDogV3)